foxleigh81/talk-to-me/apps/demo-site/README.md

 - `VITE_SUPABASE_ANON_KEY`: Your Supabase anonymous key for client-side auth
 - `VITE_ADMIN_EMAIL`: Email address that will have admin privileges

+## Social Sign-in Configuration

+The Talk To Me package supports social sign-in through Supabase.
+To enable social sign-in providers:

+1. Go to your Supabase project dashboard
+2. Navigate to Authentication > Sign In/Up
+3. Enable and configure your desired social sign-in providers (e.g., Google, GitHub, Facebook, etc.)
+4. Each provider will require you to set up OAuth credentials in their respective developer consoles

+The package will automatically support any social sign-in providers you enable in your Supabase dashboard.

 ## Using the Real Package

 This demo currently uses mock components for development.
 To use the real `talk-to-me` package: